- What is a House in Multiple Occupation (HMO)?

 - Provision and management of waste disposal facilities

 Badly managed HMOs put residents at risk, encourage anti-social behaviour and can have a negative impact on an entire neighbourhood.
-A landlord or owner, if convicted of breaching management regulations, may be fined for each separate offence which may result in substantial financial penalties.
+A landlord or owner, if convicted of breaching management regulations, could be fined for each separate offence and as such, incur substantial financial penalties.